Financial Aid FAQs

 You may endorse your Parent PLUS Loan with a credit-worthy person of your choice.
 You may also apply for alternative loans through private institutions including Wells Fargo, Sallie Mae, or Discover.
 The student may also request an additional unsubsidized loan by filling out the Additional Unsubsidized Loan Request.
 Please note that you cannot have an approved Parent PLUS Loan and an additional unsubsidized loan on the account.

 What is the interest rate for a Parent PLUS loan?

 The rate schedule can be found at studentaid.gov/understand-aid/types/loans/interest-rates.

 It is a fee that the government automatically charges to process a PLUS, Subsidized, and Unsubsidized loan.
 Learn more about the origination fee schedule.

 Where do I go if I need to apply for a Parent PLUS Loan?

-You can visit studentloans.gov and your parent/guardian must log into the website using an FSA (Federal Student Aid) user ID.
+You can visit studentaid.gov and your parent must log into the website using the parent borrower’s FSA user ID.